Physics of the Propagating Action Potential: Discussion and Conclusion

+\quad Concurrently, experimental evidence indicates that "sodium channels in axons are distributed in a periodic pattern coordinated with the underlying actin-spectrin–based cytoskeleton" \cite{Xu}, suggesting the presence of a sodium channel lattice.
+Furthermore, as noted by \cite{TasakiOptic}, "the presence of optical changes during nerve excitation aligns with the view that excitation is accompanied by conformational changes in nerve macromolecules."
+During the action potential of the giant squid axon, polarization flips (CPTs) alter the sodium channel lattice structure in a step-like manner at both the initiation and peak of the action potential.

+\quad While the M-channel symmetry in the squid axon is transient, persisting only during the rising phase of the action potential, and cytoskeletal modifications associated with memory encoding have varied lifetimes, ranging from transient (minutes/hours) to permanent, we posit that memory encoding is initiated by continuous phase transitions in the neuron's cytoskeleton, similar to the symmetry transitions between H-channels and M-channels mediated by continuous phase transitions.
+Although CPT-involved domains are typically too large to involve quantum effects, the distinct M and H configurations of sodium channel cytoskeletal lattices correspond to specific time rates for sodium channels and different Avrami exponents.

+\quad We propose that these step-like changes in cytoskeletal structure are triggered by continuous phase transitions.
+The presence of a hysteresis loop, featuring two distinct symmetry states of the sodium channel lattice, implies the possibility of additional stable neuronal states beyond the resting state.
+These additional stable states may form the physical basis for long-term memory formation and retrieval \cite{Hopfield}.

+{\bf 14.
+What is next?} Our analysis of the propagation action potential of the fully functioning giant squid's axon presents several shifting and new paradigms:

+\quad 1.
+The phase space display of the charge conserving cable equation giant squid's propagating currents exhibits in the recovery region a second outgoing current in addition to the potassium current.
+We have presented arguments that the hereto not observed second current is in fact sodium current.
+This prediction should be confirmed experimentally.

+\quad Other nonlinear propagating phenomena like solitons should also lend themselves to be analyzed in the phase space eliminating the explicit time dependence.

+\quad 2.
+Our coherent and self-consistent description of the propagating action potential by parsing the currents into the mAvrami activation/deactivation and the corresponding polarization mAvrami currents traversing ion channels predicts the existence of two structural configurations of the sodium channel lattice: the resting state H configuration and the excited state M configuration related through the continuous phase changes.
+These two states and the predicted phase changes should be observable and measurable through mechanical, optical, and thermodynamic /ferroelectric properties.

+\quad In particular, the computational tools and programs, such as AlphaFold, Rosetta and others, could be used to find the distinct sodium channel configurations and could possibly detect other stable configurations with implication for memory storage and retrieval.

+\quad 3.
+The ions traverse ionic pores interacting with the surface of the pore at microscopic distances.
+Our fittings of the fraction of open channels with mAvrami equations yield the phenomenological role of the fine-structure constant, the Arrhenius activation energies that are independent of temperature and the role of the temperature dependent ionic time rates.
+These facts point to the possibility of an explicit quantum tunnelling theory justifying the empirical mAvrami equation.\\

-It is expected that presented results will provide a framework for further analysis of biological excitability, ionic channels lattice structure, thermodynamic phase changing behavior, and the physical basis for memory formation and retrieval.
+\quad Presented results will provide a framework for further experimental analysis of excitability role by sodium channels lattice and its thermodynamic phase changing behaviour, the role of quantum mechanics mediating the flow of ions across ion channels and the plasticity of neuronal stable states essential for memory storage and retrieval mediated by continuous phase changes.